cwfletcher/oisa/README.md

 This paper is published in Network and Distributed System Security Symposium (NDSS) in 2019.
 The eprint version can be found [here](https://eprint.iacr.org/2018/808.pdf).

-Yu, Jiyong, Lucas Hsiung, Mohamad El'Hajj, and Christopher W. Fletcher.
+Jiyong Yu, Lucas Hsiung, Mohamad El'Hajj, and Christopher W. Fletcher.
 "Data Oblivious ISA Extensions for Side Channel-Resistant and High Performance Computing."
 In The Network and Distributed System Security Symposium (NDSS).
 2019.

 ```
 @inproceedings{yu2019data,